-1 This is different from relife testing as described in ECSS-Q-ST-70-22, which allows a relife period from the date of expiration.
+This is different from relife testing as described in ECSS-Q-ST-70-22, which allows a relife period from the date of expiration.

-2 Relife testing of PCBs up to 5 years of storage is performed with acceptable results on specific PCB technology from specific PCB manufacturers.
-The maximum storage duration depends on the initial solder coverage, among other things.

 QA for PCB procurement in space projects

 ECSS-Q-ST-70-60_1390168

 ECSS-Q-ST-70-60 shall be applicable for procurement of PCBs for flight models and for qualification models.